LineageOS/lineage_wiki/pages/how-tos/import_to_android_studio.md

 ### Increase the file parsing limit

-Again, navigate to the `bin` folder and open the file `idea.properties` with a text editor.
-Look for the line `idea.max.intellisense.filesize=` and change its value to `5000` (or higher, if you wish).
+Again, click on **Configure** and then click on "Edit Custom Properties" and put `idea.max.intellisense.filesize=5000` there (you can change its value to something higher than 5000, if you wish)

 This is required so Android Studio can parse very large files to properly provide the auto-complete features (Android Studio calls this `IntelliSense`).